Punk 57

 Query the text itself

-Beyond the scores: select a pre-determined query to read the passages that match it, chapter by chapter.
-Counts are content-fragment matches across the full book.
+Beyond the scores: select a pre-determined query to read real keyword-in-context excerpts from the book’s text, located across its arc.
+Counts are first-pass lexical-pattern matches across the full text, refined as the analysis matures.

 Acts